rimatla/gatsby-pizza-slices/sanity/Readme.md

 - Add another url i.e. `http://localhost:8000` or `http://localhost:8888` to the _CORS Origins_ field
 - Wanna run on any localhosts? `http://localhost:*`
 - Choose Allow Credentials
+- Add your netlify full url in there as well after deployment (don't need to allow credentials here)

 # Deploy and Build Sanity to Prod